Amsterdam: parks and gardens

 Begijnhof is an enclosed 14th century courtyard of tiny houses and gardens.
 It was originally home to the Beguines, a Roman Catholic order of unmarried or widowed women who lived a religious vows without taking monastic vows.
 The last one died in 1971.

-Westerpark is slightly out of the centre so maybe more popular with locals than tourists.
+Westerpark is slightly out of the centre so might be more popular with locals than tourists.
 We enjoyed a wander round – it has some quirky sculptures.